datarobot-oss/custom-models-action/README.md

 ### A Namespace (Optional)

-A namespace is a unique string that can be provided as input argument to the action.
-The purpose is to guarantee that the custom model action only handles models and deployments that exist in the configured namespace.
+A namespace is a unique string that can be provided as an input argument to the action.
+The purpose is to guarantee that the custom model action handles models and deployments that only exist in the configured namespace.
 Any other models and deployments that are not in the configured namespace will remain untouched.

-By default, a namespace is not configured, which means all entities created by a custom model action will be processed during execution.
+If not provided, the GitHub repository ID will be used as the namespace.
+It means that the custom models action will process models and deployments that were created from this repository only.

-The namespace enable users to work with the same model and deployment definition files on different branches, as long as they configure a different namespaces to the custom models action in the GitHub workflow.
-This means that each user will have its own models and definitions, which will reside in different namespaces.
+If, for instance, users would like to work with the same model and deployment definitions from different branches and still make sure that each will have its own isolated models and deployments, they can simply configure a different namespace to the custom models action in the GitHub workflow.

 ### The GitHub Action's Output Metrics